fhabhishektiwari/fhabhishektiwari/README.md

 - 👋 Hi, I’m @abhishektiwari
-- 👀 I’m interested in Web-Devlopment
+- 👀 I’m interested in Devlopment
 - 📫 How to reach me ...abhishektiwarifh@gmail.com

 <!---